gegemeu/gm_toolbox/README.md

 % EIGENVALUES:    computation of eigenvalues, symmetric and non-symmetric matrices

-% INTERPOLATION:  computation of points for 2D interpolation

 % ISOTROPIC:      computation of isotropic vectors

 % LINEAR SYSTEMS: solvers for linear systems, symmetric and non-symmetric matrices

 % MATRICES:       examples of matrices

+% MATRICES FUNC:  functions for examples of matrices

 % OPTIMIZATION:   minimization of functionals using Praxis

-% POLY_SYSTEMS:   solutions of polynomial systems

 % PRECOND:        preconditioners